 So, after numerous wallet-openings over the years, here’s where I’ve arrived in terms of “black boxes” in the PZT Shack:

 This radio has spent its time almost exclusively on CW – and it does this very well: From zero-beat’ing to a station’s frequency, tight filtering and easy to navigate “split” operation – It’s a cracking operator’s radio.
-It also gets a fair amount of use on digimodes where, again, I find that it performs brilliantly.
+It has also seen use on digimodes where, again, I find that it performs brilliantly.
 If I want to get picky about a PSK/RTTY signal then I can use my logging software to “snap” the waterfall to 1500Hz and narrow the radio’s filter to around 300Hz (or less for crowded PSK activity).

 - Cooling-fan issue on some models